caramelomartins/website/content/essays/2021/01/build-a-terraform-private-registry.md

     return {"providers.v1": "/v1/providers/"}
 ```

-Since we only want to implement the Providers Registry Protocol, we'll only serve `providers.v1`, as explained in the documentation.
+Since we only want to implement the Provider's Registry Protocol, we'll only serve `providers.v1`, as explained in the documentation.

-We now want to create a basic metadata file that has all the necessary information that we need to serve to Terraform.
+We now want to create a basic metadata file that has all the necessary information that we need to serve this information to Terraform.
 We'll use Hashicorp's `random` provider for this example:

 ```json
 {